uber/tchannel-java/README.md

 ## Releasing

-1. Create an account on [oss.sonatype.org](http://oss.sonatype.org)
+1. Create an account for [oss.sonatype.org](http://oss.sonatype.org).
+You can sign up [here](https://issues.sonatype.org/secure/Signup!default.jspa).

      This will be your credentials for ```~/.m2/settings.xml``` as well, which are going to be needed for pushing changes to the Sonatype index.